maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 needs to spawn job processes as quickly and efficiently as possible, so we needed to understand the Linux APIs as best as we could.
 The process spawning API on Linux is also very tied together with its container API.
 We hope to cover more of the containerization part of Maelstrom in a future blog post.

-For purposes of this post we are going to talk about the functions available in glibc for doing this sort of thing.
+For purposes of this post we are going to talk about the functions available in glibc for spawning processes.
 The same functions are available in other libc implementations, although some specifics may be different.

 In the code examples I'm going to be writing Rust (what Maelstrom is written in) and using the [`maelstrom_linux`](https://github.com/maelstrom-software/maelstrom/tree/main/crates/maelstrom-linux) crate which is our own wrapper around `libc` and the kernel.

-The code snippets are taken from some working benchmark code found in [xtask/src/clone_benchmark.rs](https://github.com/maelstrom-software/maelstrom/blob/75341a7eaaf59b634120f40026a07530809bfe31/crates/xtask/src/clone_benchmark.rs)
+The code snippets are adapted from code found here:
+[xtask/src/clone_benchmark.rs](https://github.com/maelstrom-software/maelstrom/blob/75341a7eaaf59b634120f40026a07530809bfe31/crates/xtask/src/clone_benchmark.rs)

 ## `fork` + `exec`
-The classic way to spawn a child in Linux is to use the `fork` call.
-The fork call creates a copy of the current process and returns the `pid` to the caller.
+The classic way to spawn a child process on Linux is to use the `fork` call.
+This call creates a copy of the current process and returns a `pid_t` (process identifier) representing the child to the caller.
 The `exec` call loads another binary into the program space and restarts execution.

 The following code snippet executes `/bin/echo` with no input which just prints a newline.
 It also redirects `stdout` to `/dev/null`.
-(This does very little in the child program)
+(We are purposefully not doing much for the sake of a benchmark)

 ```rust
 use anyhow::Result;